 Carolyn Crowley Meub

-Carolyn serves as the Executive Director of Pure Water for the World, Inc. Under her leadership, Pure Water has grown from a Rotary Club project into an effective non-governmental organization working in Haiti and Central America.
-Carolyn previously had a successful career in public relations, as well as special events and organizational management, including projects in political campaigns, and fundraising.
-She is active in Rotary International, and, in 2012, she was recognized by the White House as one of ten US Rotarians to receive the distinguished Champion of Change award for her dedication to improving lives.
-Additional leadership in Rotary includes: Executive Committee of the Water and Sanitation Rotary Action Committee (2007-10); Chair of the first Water Summit at the Rotary International Convention in Los Angeles (2008); District Governor for District 7870, southern Vermont and southern New Hampshire.
+Carolyn has been serving as the Executive Director of Pure Water for the World, Inc. since 2003.
+Under her guidance, Pure Water has transformed from a Rotary Club project into an impactful, international humanitarian non-governmental organization.
+Prior to leading Pure Water, Carolyn had a successful career in public relations, special events and organizational management, including projects in political campaigns and fundraising.
+Carolyn is active in Rotary International, and, in 2012, she was recognized by the White House as one of ten US Rotarians to receive the distinguished Champion of Change award for her dedication to improving lives.
+Additional leadership in Rotary includes: Executive Committee of the Water and Sanitation Rotary Action Committee (2007-10); Chair of the first Water Summit at the Rotary International Convention in Los Angeles (2008); District Governor for District 7870, southern Vermont and southern New Hampshire (2001-2002).
 Carolyn and her husband, Bill, reside in Rutland, Vermont with their Portuguese Water Dogs: Calypso and Abracadabra.

 Jamin has been working with Pure Water since 2007.
 After traveling to Haiti in 2008, she became even more committed to supporting Pure Water’s mission.
 Jamin has been instrumental in donor relations, personnel, database management, marketing, public relations, and her newest effort as Pure Water’s program manager.
 In this new role, Jamin manages programs in Haiti and Honduras as well as marketing and social media.
-She also serves as assistant to Pure Water’s Executive Director.
 Jamin is actively continuing her education, volunteering in her church, and enjoying her large extended family.
 Jamin is an avid equestrian and trains and competes in dressage.
 She resides in Wells, Vermont with her husband, Steven, and their two dogs, Oscar and Nacoma.